 Smaller mobile network cell sizes are likely to be used to increase the capacity of the network.
-Femtocells are used to increase capacity over very short distances.
+Heterogeneous networks, and especially microcells and picocells, will contribute to the overall spectral efficiency of an operator's network by providing additional capacity resource where required.
+Microcells and picocells are deployed by the operator itself under its full control, thus ensuring that the impact on the network is minimized.
+Femtocells, deployed by the end user under the control of the operator, are used to improve coverage and to increase capacity over very short distances.
 They are typically used indoors whereby the backhaul is realised via a connection with the fixed broadband network (such as DSL, cable or fibre).
-Offloading of traffic to the fixed network can also be realised via WiFi networks or other licence-exempt spectrum.
-Many smartphones, tablets and other connected devices offer WiFi capabilities.
+Offloading of traffic to the fixed network can also be realised via Wi-Fi networks or other licence-exempt spectrum.
+Many smartphones, tablets and other connected devices offer Wi-Fi capabilities.
 However, a drawback is that mobile operators are not able to guarantee the Quality of Service over such licence-exempt spectrum.

-In its recent communication COM(2012)47810, the Commission notes that "more than half of all smartphone traffic appears to be routed over Wi-Fi networks, and this nomadic traffic is growing 4-6 times faster than mobile traffic.
-Global sales of Wi-Fienabled equipment should have reached 3.5 billion units by 201411.
+In its recent communication COM(2012)478, the Commission notes that "more than half of all smartphone traffic appears to be routed over Wi-Fi networks, and this nomadic traffic is growing 4-6 times faster than mobile traffic.
+Global sales of Wi-Fienabled equipment should have reached 3.5 billion units by 2014.
 Mobile network operators are also relying on the same licence-exempt RLAN frequencies for data offloading to increase network capacity, improve coverage in buildings and save costs", which can be considered as an advantage.
-According to Analysys-Mason 2012, the proportion of data traffic attributable to Wi-Fi on handsets will rise from 55% to 61%, and on connected mid-screen devices will remain constant at around 82%.
+According to Analysys-Mason 2012, the proportion of data traffic attributable to Wi-Fi on handsets will rise from 55% to 61%. and on connected mid-screen devices will remain constant at around 82%.